March in global missions history: It happened today!

 Star began its work in the Pacific under the command of Hiram Bingham.
 It

-replaced a older ship which carried the same name.
+replaced an older ship which carried the same name.
 To finance the new ship, children in two

 thousand Sunday schools over a period of two years gave more than $28,000.
 Indeed, when the

-ship first arrived in Hawai, two thousand Hawaiian Sunday school children flocked to the wharf
+ship first arrived in Hawaii, two thousand Sunday school children flocked to the wharf

 to see "their ship" since three or four thousand of the 150,000 Morning Star